NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 * [NotJustNamePlates](https://github.com/YouHaveTrouble/NotJustNameplates)
 * [CustomNameplates](https://polymart.org/product/2543/customnameplates)

+# Compatibility with other plugins
+Scoreboard teams is a feature that cannot be handled by multiple plugins at once.
+To make sure no other plugin sends their own teams when not disabled in the plugin's config properly, TAB will block players being added into teams coming from all other plugins (if this feature is enabled and not disabled for a player with a condition).

 # Additional info
 ## Additional note 1 - NPC (in)compatibility
-Teams are bound to player names, not uuids or entity ids.
+Teams are bound to player names, not UUIDs or entity ids.
 Because of that, they will affect all player entities with that name.
 This includes NPCs with the same names as online players, and prefixes/suffixes will be displayed on those as well.
 To avoid it, make their names not match any online player and use holograms to display them instead